Brain Tumours

 5. MRI stereotaxy

-It is a navigation scan to help the surgeon during an operation.
+A navigation scan used to help the surgeon during an operation.
 The scan provides the neurosurgeon with the exact location of the tumour and the important structures that surround it.

 6. CT angiogram/ MRI angiogram